 - INSERT: Add a new group entry bound to a set of existing action profile members.
-The group_id must be different from ids of already programmed groups for that selector, or the server must return an ALREADY_EXISTS error code.
-All members specified in the group must exist in the selector, or the server must return NOT_FOUND.
+The group\id must be different from ids of already programmed groups for that selector, or the server must return an ALREADY\EXISTS error code.
+All members specified in the group must exist in the selector, or the server must return NOT\FOUND.
 P4Runtime does not explicitly limit the number of groups, however, such limits may be imposed out-of-band by the target. - MODIFY: Modify the member set specification of an existing group entry.
-An entry with the group_id must exist, or the server must return NOT_FOUND.
-All members specified in the group entry must exist in the selector, or the server must return NOT_FOUND.
-The value of max_size must be identical to the value used when inserting the group, otherwise an INVALID_ARGUMENT error is returned. - DELETE: Delete the group entry and deallocate the group_id.
-The group must not be referenced in the table action of any table entry, or the server must return a FAILED_PRECONDITION error code.
-If the group_id is invalid, the server must return NOT_FOUND. group_id is the only field which is considered when performing a DELETE and every other field will be ignored.
+An entry with the group\id must exist, or the server must return NOT\FOUND.
+All members specified in the group entry must exist in the selector, or the server must return NOT\FOUND.
+The value of max\size must be identical to the value used when inserting the group, otherwise an INVALID\ARGUMENT error is returned. - DELETE: Delete the group entry and deallocate the group\id.
+The group must not be referenced in the table action of any table entry, or the server must return a FAILED\PRECONDITION error code.
+If the group\id is invalid, the server must return NOT\FOUND. action\profile\id and group\id are the only fields that are considered when performing a DELETE and every other field will be ignored.

-When setting the group membership with INSERT or MODIFY, the members repeated field must not include duplicates, i.e. members with the same member_id.
+When setting the group membership with INSERT or MODIFY, the members repeated field must not include duplicates, i.e. members with the same member\id.
 The weight field is used instead to logically "repeat" the member inside the group.